 What She Does & How She Does It

-Besides managing, writing, and editing, I also
+In addition to managing projects, writing, and editing, I also

 - Write and edit for an ESL audience and for translation